Copywriting basics: How to boost conversions

 So it makes twice as much sense to get to grips with the topic.
 If in doubt, you can simply write your own advertising copy.

-Since copywriting is very important, it is worth taking a closer look at what it is all about.
+Since copywriting is so important, it’s worth taking a closer look at what it’s all about.
 What is copywriting anyway?
 What skills do I need to write good copy?
-And above all: how do I write first-class advertising copy that turns my visitors into customers?
+And above all, how do I write first-class copy that turns my visitors into customers?

 In this post, I’ll answer all these questions so that you’ll be eager to pick up your pen and get started!